dell/omnia/docs/source/Roles/Utils/software_update.rst

 Software Update
 ++++++++++++++++++

-To install multiple packages on target nodes in a bulk operation, the ``software_update.yml`` playbook can be leveraged.
+To install multiple packages on cluster nodes in a bulk operation, the ``software_update.yml`` playbook can be leveraged.

 **Prerequisites**

-    * All target nodes should be running RHEL, Rocky Linux, or Ubuntu OS.
+    * All cluster nodes should be running RHEL, Rocky Linux, or Ubuntu OS.
     * Download the packages using ``local_repo.yml``.
 For more information, `click here <../../LocalRepo/index.html>`_.
     * Verify that the cluster nodes are in the ``booted`` state.
 For more information, `click here <../InstallingProvisionTool/ViewingDB.html>`_.